-In 2019, SRS sampled milk and the following terrestrial foodstuffs: greens, watermelons, beef, cabbage, grains.
+In 2020, SRS sampled milk and the following terrestrial foodstuffs: greens, watermelons, beef, cabbage, and grains.
 Based on availability, the collected grains were wheat and rye.
 SRS collected all food types from all four quadrants and the control area.
 Appendix Tables D-9 and D-10 summarize the foodstuffs and dairy results.
 The analytical results of the routine terrestrial foodstuffs and milk are consistent with 10-year trends.
-Results for most foodstuffs (76% for terrestrial foodstuffs and 93% for dairy) did not detect radionuclides.
-Over half of the detected terrestrial foodstuff results were associated with natural uranium.
+Results for most foodstuffs (64% for terrestrial foodstuffs and 89% for dairy) did not detect radionuclides.
+More than half of the detected terrestrial foodstuff results were associated with natural uranium.